top of page

 Bedding

-For the section of the brooder that will have bedding, it is best to use a somewhat fine and very absorbent material.
+For the bedding, it is best to use a somewhat fine and very absorbent material.
 Fine wood shavings, saw dust, or peat moss work well.
 Ducklings don't scratch like chicks, so you only need to put down about 2-3 inches of the bedding and add more as it gets dirty.
 It is only necessary to clean the brooder out when the bedding level get higher than the brooder can hold.

 Feed